unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // repoName='en_ult' // Can use ult or ust here
   repoName='en_tn' // Can use ta, tw, tn, tq, sn, or sq here

-  // If we don’t put the branch, the default branch is used
+  // If we don’t put the branch or release version here, the default branch is used
-  // branch='master'
+  // branchOrRelease='master'
+  branchOrRelease='v45' // TEMP TEMP TEMP TEMP TEMP TEMP

   // Of course, the filename must be correct for the chosen repository
   // filename= '01-GEN.usfm' // e.g., for UHB, LT, or ST